This show would not be possible without the support of the Santa Barbara community.

 This program is one of the best I have ever seen in my life.
 This was amazing and there are not enough words to say Thank You and your Team."Attendee, BJ King

-The topics we explore are focused on the Pandemic and Social Justice.
+The topics we explore are focused on the Pandemic, Sustainability, Creativity and Social Justice.
 We look at them individually and, at times, see how one has influenced the other.
 We look through various lenses and hear from different voices as we explore these inquiries.
 One of our guests introduced us to the word Syndemics, which is the collision of different epidemics.
 This syndemic and the chaos, complexity, and intricate complications it has brought to all of our lives is what Making Waves is all about.
 All while finding the silver thread of hope from our guests.